WaleedaRaza/pokerswound/README.md

 A sophisticated real-time multiplayer poker application with entropy-based randomness, built with Node.js, React, React Native, and PostgreSQL.
+A cryptographically secure poker application that uses real-time entropy from multiple sources to ensure provably fair card shuffling.

 ## 🎯 Features